 This depends on the burial site.
 If it is a hybrid green cemetery, you may be able to erect a conventional grave marker.
 The conservation of natural burial sites aims to minimize the impact on the natural terrain.
 Therefore, markers are typically only simple natural rocks or native plants.

 Some green burial sites will offer some plaques that sit very flush with the ground.
 Most natural burial sites offer grave locations recorded by GPS so that you have a permanent ‘marker’ of the gravesite location.

 What does a natural burial cost?

 The cost of a natural burial varies by region and what type of burial site you opt for.
-In general terms, a green burial for a body will range from $1,000 to $4,000.
-Interment of cremated remains in a natural burial site is likely to cost between $200 and $1,000.
+Generally, a green burial for a body will range from $1,000 to $4,000.
+Interment of cremated remains in a natural burial site will likely cost between $200 and $1,000.